Ryan-Callahan/startup/README.md

 - WebSocket - Calendars can be shared and will be updated in real time

 ### HTML Deliverable
-- HTML Pages -
+- HTML Pages - Added four html pages (index, createAccount, dashboard, about) for the functionality of the website
-- Links -
+- Links - Every core page can be navigated to from any other core page.
+A link to the github repo is available in the footer of every page.
-- Text -
+- Text - The final product won't have very much plain text that isn't part of some dialog object, most of it is on the about page.
+Relevant info has been added.
 - Images -
-- Login -
+- Login - Current user is displayed at the top of the header in every page, and obviously on the login page itself.
-- 3rd Party placeholder -
+- 3rd Party placeholder - The third part call will be added to the footer of every page as a random "Monster Hunter" monster description generated every time the page is initially loaded.
-- Database data -
+- Database data - Database data will be displayed in the current user info at the top, as well as on the main dashboard in the form of the calendar itself.
-- WebSocket -
+- WebSocket - A live chat box will be placed right below the calendar, and will display the selected chat.
+Group calendars will also reload for every user whenever they are updated by any user